Independent Product Diagnostics

 What's included

-• End‑to‑end PEARL review across the product’s most critical flows and drop‑off points
+• Review of the product’s most important user journeys and drop-off points

-• Review of decks, demos, and sales promises against the live product experience
+• Comparison of sales messages, decks, demos, and customer promises with the live product experience

 • Structured conversations with founders, leadership, product, engineering, and user-facing teams

-• Analysis of activation, usage, conversion, and retention signals over time
+• Review of available activation, usage, conversion, and retention evidence

-• 5 to 10 prioritised findings mapped across Product, Engagement, Activation, Retention, and Leverage
+• Identification of gaps, contradictions, and risks across Product, Engagement, Activation, Retention, and Leverage

-• Strategic debrief with leadership to agree what needs attention now, next, and later
+• A strategic debrief with leadership to agree priorities and ownership

 Outcome